Programming Radios for FMS Offseason

 Bridge the wired ports so they may be used interchangeably

-The LED configuration noted in the graphic above
+The LED configuration noted in the status light referenced below.

 See the Status Light Reference for details on the behavior of the radio status lights when configured.